mijimenez/bootcamp_code_quiz/README.md

   Clicking the "Start Quiz" button presents the user with a series of questions.
 The timer is initialized with a value and immediately begins countdown.

   Score is calculated by time remaining.
 Answering quickly and correctly results in a higher score.
-Answering incorrectly results in a time penalty (for example, 15 seconds are subtracted from time remaining).
+Answering incorrectly results in a time penalty (10 seconds are subtracted from time remaining).

   When time runs out and/or all questions are answered, the user is presented with their final score and asked to enter their initials.
 Their final score and initials are then stored in `localStorage`.